 The Regulatory Assistance Project (RAP)® is committed to protecting the privacy of all users of our online services.
-The following discloses our policy for gathering and disseminating information for this website www.raponline.org.
-This privacy notice applies to information collected by this website, including through our webinar and newsletter sign-up forms, and via business cards and personal contact with our staff members worldwide.
+The following discloses our policy for gathering and disseminating information for this website www.raponline.org and its subdomains.
+This privacy notice applies to information collected by this website and its subdomains, including through our webinar and newsletter sign-up forms, and via business cards and personal contact with our staff members worldwide.
 In support of this commitment to protecting your privacy, we provide the following information to you:

 - What personally identifiable information is collected from you through the above methods, how it is used, and with whom it may be shared.

 - What choices are available to you regarding the use of your data.

 - The security procedures in place to protect the misuse of your information.

 - How you can correct any inaccuracies in the information.

 The personal information we collect includes your name, email, phone numbers, organization/company name, position, mailing address, language preferences, and areas of interest.

 How we use your personal information

 We collect this information to better understand your interests and to provide you with the most relevant notifications about our work.
 We may use the information to better understand our target audience, and tailor our research and publications to your needs.
 Additionally, we use the information to notify you about new reports, webinars, special events, or other information which we think you may find interesting.
 RAP staff may also use the information to contact you regarding your professional opinion on policy issues.